 The origins of video telephone intercoms

 Although deemed controversial, security cameras (CCTV) invented and used in World War II may have inspired the idea to include cameras on telephone entry systems.
-The U.S. was relatively slow adopting video intercom systems, especially since families rarely felt the need to even lock the front door.
+The U.S. was relatively slow to adopt video intercom systems, especially since families rarely felt the need to even lock the front door.
 However, soon after the war ended, Americans became more sensitive to security needs.

 How do telephone entry systems with cameras work?

 When a visitor or a delivery person needs access to a building, they look up the tenant using the telephone entry system’s directory.
 When the visitor finds the tenant, they press a button or dial a code.
-Then, the camera turns on and the entry system calls the resident’s registered phone number.
+Then, the camera turns on, and the entry system calls the resident’s registered phone number.